EdoTia/IfsFractals/README.txt

 # IfsFractals
-Algorithm for representing the attractor of iterated systems of linear functions inspired by Breadth-First Search (BFS) for graphs.
+Algorithm to represent the attractor of iterated systems of linear functions inspired by Breadth-First Search (BFS) for graphs.